Field Experiences and Student Teaching

 Students are responsible for their own transportation to and from field experience and student teaching sites.
 No University transportation will be available to students who are enrolled in field-based courses or student teaching.
 In sophomore field experience only, students are placed with carpooling possibilities in mind.

 State law requires that all school personnel be tested for tuberculosis.
-TB screening can be conducted at the College Health Center for a small fee, or you may have it completed by your physician.
 Evidence of a negative test result must be turned in as directed in order for you to be permitted to visit in schools.

 It is highly recommended that students who plan to become teachers be immunized against Hepatitis B.